A Home Brewer’s Personal Journey Through His Craft – Part 27

 Roast the shelled piñon nuts for 20 minutes at 350°F, checking and stirring every 5 minutes.
 Nuts should begin to brown.

 Steep the milled grains in a grain bag in 3 gallons of cold water and heat just to boiling.
 Remove from heat and remove grains and let drain back into kettle.
 Add the DME and Demerara and bring to boil.
-Add 1 oz Chinook and 1 oz Simcoe in hop bags and pinon nuts in a grain bag, boil for 30 minutes.
-Add 1 oz Chinook and boil for 20 minutes.
-Add 1 oz Simcoe and boil for final 10 minutes.
+Add 1 oz Chinook and 1 oz Simcoe in hop bags and pinon nuts in a grain bag, boil for 30 minutes and then add 1 oz Chinook and boil for 20 minutes.
+Finally add 1 oz Simcoe and boil for last 10 minutes.
 Total boil time: 60 minutes.

 Remove hops and nuts and let drain back into kettle.
 Cool the wort and pour into fermenter with yeast.
 OG was 1.060.